JGL/CCIDiploma-AutumnWinter2020/README.md

 - Hour 2: **Experiment/play** - work a [programming challenge](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
 - Hour 3: **Watch/listen** - absorb a pre-recorded lecture from me, in preparation for next weeks session.

-**You are expected to undertake independent study of about 25 hours per week over the three units that you will be taught every block.**
+_**You are expected to undertake independent study of 25 hours per week over the three units that you will be taught every block.**_

 ## Assessment